jsfenfen/covid_hospitals_demographics/README.md

 ## Hospital, population, nursing center data

-This repository is an ad-hoc project to join disparate datasets that may shed light on hospital capacity limits down to the county level.
+This repository is a project to present and join datasets pertinent to the COVID-19 pandemic at the county level: hospital location and capacity, nursing home location and capacity, and county-level population estimates by age.

-In general this repo is trying to follow the datakit repo convention, it isn't *actually* a datakit repo but may become one at some point.

 A simplified state-level view of this with only population breakouts for 65+ is available [here](https://docs.google.com/spreadsheets/d/1XC0SfpPgYkhLPe4CeXDKs3sgVw8Cbcqa3MpEt8tUQcY/edit#gid=0).
 The source data for statewide hospital beds is [here](https://www.ahd.com/state_statistics.html).

+In general this repo is trying to follow the datakit repo convention, it isn't *actually* a datakit repo but may become one at some point.

 ## Data